T4G2/grx/README.md

 glfw - Widnwos, inputs, events glm - OpenGL Math

-you can relaod shaders/prgorams with F key
+you can relaod shaders/prgorams with F5 key lock camera with F2 key

 Conventions:
     do not change state in render/draw